AC1706-67/bioreceipt.ai/AI_PERSONALIZATION_IMPLEMENTATION_SUMMARY.md

 # AI Personalization Implementation Summary

 ## Overview
-Successfully implemented a comprehensive AI personalization service for the HealthyTipApp that integrates with KIRO AI to provide personalized health recommendations based on user preferences and substance intake history.
+Successfully implemented a comprehensive AI personalization service for the BioReceipt that integrates with KIRO AI to provide personalized health recommendations based on user preferences and substance intake history.

 ## Components Implemented